OksanaVe/snpAIMeR/README.md

 Converting data from a STRUCTURE .stru file to a genind object...

-Data file contains  15  markers
+Data file contains  5  markers
 File contains the following group definitions: group_1 group_2
     120      56
-Minimum number of markers in combination: 10
+Minimum number of markers in combination: 1
-Maximum number of markers in combination: 15
+Maximum number of markers in combination: 5
-Enter assignment rate threshold (minimum rate of successful assignments): 0.9
+Assignment rate threshold (minimum rate of successful assignments): 0.9 Number of cross-validation replicates: 100